NoneShen/Poly-document/new_chain/side_chain/contracts.md

 - Interactions between contracts
 <div align=center><img src="resources/contracts_interaction.jpeg" alt=""/></div>

 If the chain integrated to Poly Network supports EVM, developers could freely use our CCM contracts as templates.
-On the opposite, you may need develop your own CCM contracts which contains the main features as following guidelines.
-To help your development process more smoothly, here we offer the examples in `Solidity` for each main method.
+On the opposite, you may need to develop your own CCM contracts which contains the main features as shown in following guidelines.
+To help you develop it, here we offer the examples in `Solidity` for each main method.
 You may refer to the full [code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager) of these contracts.

 ### 1. Developing Cross Chain Manager Contracts

 To guarantee the safety of CCM contract, we keep whitelists of contract addresses and methods to prevent invalid call.
 Meanwhile, we also set `whiteLister` to manage these whitelists of CCM contract.
-We highly encourage developers to develop the similar features of authority management in your own projects.
+We highly encourage developers to develop the similar features of authority management in personal projects.

 #### Step1.
 Initializing Genesis Block